praeclarumjj3/academic-kickstart/content/home/experiences.md

   date_end = "2020-09-02"
   description = """
 - FilterPixel aims at automating the **photo culling** process to aid professional photographers.

-- Developed ML models for classifying images based on their exposure, blurrines, etc.
+- Developed ML models for classifying images based on their exposure and blurrines.
-- Worked on integrating the models with the software.

 - Setup an automated-retraining pipeline using the Google Cloud Scheduler for weekly re-training of the models with new data.

 - [Letter of Recommendation](https://drive.google.com/file/d/1xJ0p8pYX4rOSBdi9CIVnEnFIeTiE094T/view?usp=sharing)
 """
 +++